 About the Series

 The 2026 seminar series is a year-long set of monthly online sessions led by Dr. Daniel M. Ennis.
-Each seminar includes a 30-minute presentation followed by a 15-minute Q&A.
+Each seminar includes a presentation estimated at 30-minutes followed by a 15-minute Q&A.

 The series is designed for professionals who work with sensory and consumer evidence in product development, insights, R&D, and legal contexts.
 Content emphasizes model-based, interpretable approaches used in modern sensory and consumer science.